-Broom plants are small- to medium-sized shrubs with evergreen or deciduous foliage.
+Broom plants are small- to medium-sized shrubs with evergreen or deciduous foliage that grow quickly in a lax, bushy habit.
 Leaves are green and small, usually lanceolate.
-The two main species that share the common name Broom are Cytisus and Genista.
+The two main species that share the common name broom are Cytisus and Genista.
 Both look very similar.
-The main difference is Genistas are more tolerant of lime in water and soil.
-From the Fabaceae (legume) or Leguminosae (pea) family, broom plants bear pea-like flowers in shades of yellow as well as many others.
-It grows quickly in a lax, bushy habit.
-One quite common sweet broom (Cytisus racemosus syn.
-Genista racemosa) is often found along highways on the West Coast of the United States.
+The main difference is that Genistas are more tolerant of lime in water and soil.

 |Mature Size||6-8 ft. tall, 5-6 ft. wide|

 |Hardiness Zones||5-8 (USDA)|